 I was also hired for a role in a beautifully written NYU thesis film called Free Man by author/director Katie Rotondo.
 The shoot will be early May in the NYC area.
 I’m very excited about the message of this film, and about the quality of the script.

 I’m thrilled that our production of King Lear at Vermont Stage was a massive hit with both critics and audience members.
 The production starred Broadway veteran Donald Grody as the tragic title character.
 The entire production was beautifully cast, designed and directed, and the live percussion soundscape took the production to a whole new level.
 Playing the Fool was a liberating, eye-opening experience I won’t soon forget.
 For reviews, pictures and interviews, please click here.

 Inspecting Carol at Vermont Stage was shameless fun.

 Getting to play a really, really bad actor is one of those treats any actor relishes, and I had a high old time with it.
 High point: imagine me playing Dickens’ Tiny Tim while channeling Richard III, add a bad wig and — well, you get the idea.
 The plot loosely sets Gogol’s The Inspector General in a struggling regional theater mounting a horribly threadbare production of A Christmas Carol.
 The audience laughed themselves silly at this warped valentine to the acting profession, and we performers had just as good a time.
 For reviews and a picture, please click here.

-MAY 2004: I performed in my 8th consecutive year at the Vermont Young Playwrights Festival.
+I performed in my 11th consecutive season at the Vermont Young Playwrights Festival.